Magazyn Inspiracji

 In 2021, I've decided to use what I've learned over the years and redesign the application from scratch.

-Basing on feedback provided during improv exercises, I've sketched wireframes that focus on the most needed features: loading next word in all categories at once and improving navigation on mobile devices.
+Basing on feedback provided during improv exercises, I've sketched wireframes that focused on the most needed features: jumping to the next word in all categories at once and improving navigation on mobile devices.

 I've closely followed Material Design guidelines to implement a card-based layout with a floating action button to advance words in all categories.
 Discarding the previous color scheme that wasn't compliant with WCAG color contrast guidelines, I've opted for a limited, monochrome palette with a single accent color.